Kent State vs. Buffalo NCAA Football Odds, Plays and Insights | October 9, 2021

 Buffalo Stats and Trends

-- Buffalo has one win against the spread in five games this year.
+- Thus far this year Buffalo has one win against the spread.

-- This season, the Bulls have just one against the spread win in three games as an underdog of 5.5 points or more.
+- The Bulls have been underdogs by 5.5 points or more three times this season and covered the spread once.

-- Buffalo's games this year have eclipsed the over/under one time in four opportunities (25%).
+- Buffalo's games this season have hit the over on one of four set point totals (25%).

-- Buffalo is 0-1 against the spread and 2-0 overall in games when it records more than 27.6 points.
+- When Buffalo puts up more than 27.6 points, it is 0-1 against the spread and 2-0 overall.

-- The Bulls have four giveaways this season, while the Golden Flashes have 14 takeaways .
+- The Bulls have turned the ball over four times, 10 fewer times than the Golden Flashes have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.